top of page

 Status: Obsolete

-• Hondo: Samick built the Hondo "Fame" Series guitars beginning in 1984 which included a left handed Strat copy: the Fame Series H-760 which came with the KKT-1 as an option.
-The Fame Series lasted until 1987.
+• Hondo: Samick built the Hondo "Fame" Series guitars from 1984 until 1987 which included a left handed Strat copy: the Fame Series H-760.
+The last of the H-760 models came with the KKT-1 as an option.
 (This same guitar was also sold as the Epiphone S-300 from 1986-1995, although was not available left-handed.)

 • Epiphone: Samick produced the 1986-1989 Epiphone S-Series Superstrats and Flying V with this tremolo, stamped as "Bennder."
 There was a lefty model: the Epiphone S-600L